 As a bonus, this display has a resistive touchscreen attached to it already, so you can detect finger presses anywhere on the screen.

 This display has a controller built into it with RAM buffering, so that almost no work is done by the microcontroller.
-This TFT display is big (2.8" diagonal) bright (4 white-LED backlight) and colorful (18-bit 262,000 different shades)!
-240x320 pixels with individual pixel control, this has way more resolution than a black and white 128x64 display.
-You'll need 8 digital data lines and 4 or 5 digital control lines to read and write to the display (12 lines total).
-4 pins are required for the touch screen (2 digital, 2 analog).
+The display can be used in two modes: 8-bit and SPI.
+For 8-bit mode, you'll need 8 digital data lines and 4 or 5 digital control lines to read and write to the display (12 lines total).
+SPI mode requires only 5 pins total (SPI data in, data out, clock, select, and d/c) but is slower than 8-bit mode.
+In addition, 4 pins are required for the touch screen (2 digital, 2 analog).

 Full open source graphics library that can draw pixels, lines, rectangles, circles, text and full color bitmaps from an SD card.
-We also havea touch screen library that detects x, y and z (pressure) and example code to demonstrate all of it.
+We also have a touch screen library that detects x, y and z (pressure) and example code to demonstrate all of it.

 A detailed tutorial on how to use the LCD, example Arduino library and example code.
 The library and example code is written for Arduino but can be easily ported to your favorite microcontroller!